Updated on September 1, 2021

 Getting started overview

 You can get started with GoQuorum in multiple ways.
-They range from using our wizard to generate a local network, to configuring and creating a full network from scratch.
+They range from using the quickstart to generate a local network, to creating and configuring a full network from scratch.

-The wizard provides options for configuring the network and generates all the resources to run either in containers using
+The quickstart provides options for configuring the network and generates all the resources to run in containers

-To explore the features of GoQuorum and deploy a private contract, follow the instructions on Interacting with the Network.
+To explore the features of GoQuorum and deploy private contracts, follow the instructions on Interacting with the Network

 GoQuorum on Kubernetes (Qubernetes)